hanwenkun/learngiit/readme.txt

-git is a version system
+git is a version system one
-git is free software
+git is free software tow